surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/help/autogenerated-elements-of-comment-based-help.md

 ### Syntax

-The Syntax section of the Help topic is generated from the parameter list in the Param statement of the function or script.
+The Syntax section of the Help topic is generated from the parameter list in the `param` statement of the function or script.
 To add detail to the Help topic syntax, such as the .NET type of a parameter, add the detail to the parameter list.
 If you don't specify a parameter type, the **Object** type is inserted as the default value.